Cokode/Cokode/README.md

-# Collins C Amalimeh
+# Collins Amalimeh

 ## Welcome World! 🌐

 >>>>
 - Hi, I'm Collins, and I'm studying Computer Science (BSc) in Hungary.
-- Transitioning to proficient Software Engineer, interested in backend languages and frameworks.
+- Transitioning to proficient Software Engineer, interested in BackEnd / frontEnd languages, and frameworks.
 - I have been able to built RESTful applications with Spring Boot in Java, familiar with C language.
 - I am constantly learning and evolving, driven by persistence and an eagerness to acquire knowledge.
 >>>>